Automatic Data Repair: Are We Ready to Deploy?: Abstract

 \section{Abstract}

 Data quality is paramount in today's data-driven world, especially in the era of generative AI.
 Dirty data with errors and inconsistencies usually leads to flawed insights, unreliable decision-making, and biased or low-quality outputs from generative models.
 The study of repairing erroneous data has gained significant importance.
 Existing data repair algorithms differ in information utilization, problem settings, and are tested in limited scenarios.
-In this paper, we initially compare and summarize these algorithms using a new guided information-based taxonomy.
-We then systematically conduct a comprehensive evaluation of 12 mainstream data repair algorithms under the settings of various data error rates, error types, and downstream analysis tasks, assessing their error reduction performance with a \emph{novel} metric.
-Also, we develop an effective and unified repair optimization strategy that substantially benefits the state of the arts, as empirically confirmed.
-We demonstrate that, the \emph{pure clean data} may not necessarily yield the best performance in data analysis tasks and data is always worth repairing regardless of error rate.
-Based on the found observations and insights, we provide some practical guidelines for 5 scenarios and 2 main data analysis tasks.
+In this paper, we compare and summarize these algorithms with a driven information-based taxonomy.
+We systematically conduct a comprehensive evaluation of 12 mainstream data repair algorithms on 12 datasets under the settings of various data error rates, error types, and 4 downstream analysis tasks, assessing their error reduction performance with a \emph{novel but practical} metric.
+We develop an effective and unified repair optimization strategy that substantially benefits the state of the arts.
+We conclude that, it is always worthy of data repair.
+The clean data does not determine the upper bound of data analysis performance.
+We provide valuable guidelines, challenges, and promising directions in the data repair domain.
 We anticipate this paper enabling researchers and users to well understand and deploy data repair algorithms in practice.
-Finally, we outline research challenges and promising future directions in the data repair field.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
-PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
+PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear. \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup

 \ifdefempty{\vldbavailabilityurl}{}{ \begingroup \textbf{PVLDB Artifact Availability:}\\ The source code, data, and/or other artifacts have been made available at \url{\vldbavailabilityurl}. \endgroup }